Zergleb/UnityNotes/SpaceShooterNotes.md

 Camera can be perspective or orthographic.
 It says an upright arcade game uses orthographic but why?
 Probably check a dictionary.
 My guess is that perspective renders the edges like eyeballs while orthographic renders the edge scene the same as the middle scene.

 Perspective cameras have a Field Of View setting.
 Making it so your distance doesn't change but you can fit a wider angle in.

+With orthographic you can change the orthographic size which does something similar but probably doesn't give the camera a "wide lens" type of view by enlarging it.